 - Try meet-free days.

-To keep hybrid meetings engaging, energized and productive, Owl Labs starts each with a prep-read.
-The prep-read, sent to attendees one to three days in advance of the meeting, includes everything they need to know about the pitch or concept that will be discussed in the meeting, said Frank Weishaupt, CEO of the Boston-based company, which builds 360-degree video conferencing solutions.
-The prep read results in quicker decisions and keeps meetings productive and efficient, Weishaupt said.
+To keep hybrid meetings engaging, energized and productive, Owl Labs starts each with a pre-read.
+The pre-read, sent to attendees one to three days in advance of the meeting, includes everything they need to know about the pitch or concept that will be discussed in the meeting, said Frank Weishaupt, CEO of the Boston-based company, which builds 360-degree video conferencing solutions.
+The pre-read results in quicker decisions and keeps meetings productive and efficient, Weishaupt said.